 The Process of Silver Jewelry Manufacturing: From Mining to Finished Product

 Keep reading to understand exactly how silver jewelry is manufactured.
-And be sure to visit ELF925 to browse our collection of high-quality 925 silver jewelry and experience such pieces for yourself.
+And be sure to visit our Wholesale Silver jewelry collection to browse and experience such pieces for yourself.

 How is silver jewelry made?